TheEmidee/UE4Packager/README.md

 ## Usage

 Call `packager.py` with the following mandatory positional arguments:
-* "Actions", which is a list of actions to choose in the list [ "Build", "Cook", "Archive", "Patch", "BuildEditor" ] and must be concatenated with the `+` character.
+* "Actions" can either be a concatenation of the following values [ "Build", "Cook", "Archive" ], separated with a **'+'**.

+  It can instead be one of those values [ "Patch", "DLC", "Release" ].
+When selecting one of those values, the packager will always *Build*, *Cook* and *Archive* the project.
+Some additional arguments may be needed to have those actions run successfully.

+  A last possible value is "BuildEditor", which will build the editor DLLs of the game, and is useful to do before actually building or packaging the game.
 * "Platform" which must belong to the list [ "Win64", "XboxOne", "PS4", "Switch" ]
 * "Configuration" which must be an item of [ "Development", "Debug", "Shipping" ]